dmarti/privacy-docs/ccpa-opt-out.md

 If you choose not to act on this opt-out, you must provide me with an explanation of why you have agood-faith, reasonable, and documented belief that this opt-out is fraudulent.
-In order to document this belief, please include in your required explanation sufficient evidence and citations to substantiate your belief that the cryptographic signature of this email, and/or the information about me on the Keybase service, are not genuine.

 ## Transfer of my personal information to Facebook

-Upon receipt of this opt-out, you are no longer permitted, by law or by Facebook policy, to use my personal information for any Facebook Custom Audience.
+Upon receipt of this opt-out, you are no longer permitted, by law, or by Facebook policy, to use my personal information for any Facebook Custom Audience.
 The CCPA defines "Sale" as selling, renting, releasing, disclosing, disseminating, making